Getting Started

 It is not a requirement to use Rust in order to use Essential, we just happen to be Rust devs.
 The following section is completely optional but you may find it useful to see how we interact with the contract (even if you don't know Rust).

-This chapter is optional but you may find it useful to see how to interact with the contract (even if you don't know Rust).
+This chapter is optional, but it can be helpful to follow along to understand how to interact with the contract, even if you are not familiar with Rust.

-Create a new cargo project by running following command from the root of your counter project:
+Run the following command from the root directory of your counter project to create a new Cargo project:

 cargo new --lib counter-app